-Metallurgical analysis of the large particles from the core debris grab samples indicate that peak temperatures up to the melting point of the UU_2 fuel were achieved, with an estimated average debris peak temperature of about 2200 K. There are indications of either a prolonged candling sequence or multiple temperature excursions.
+Metallurgical analysis of the large particles from the core debris grab samples indicate in some of the material that peak temperatures up to the melting point of the UO2 fuel were achieved.
+However, a significant amount of material showed no restructuring, indicating temperatures below about 2200 K. There are indications of either a prolonged candling^a sequence or multiple temperature excursions.
 Evidence of movement of molten material down the fuel-cladding gap was observed, and there is some evidence of strong interaction of the fuel materials.